 2. Malfunctioning or Frozen Ejector Assembly

 The ejector assembly is a vital part of your ice maker.
 The ejector pulls from the ice bin through the chute in the door.
-This device can occasionally malfunction or freeze up during the life of your ice maker.
+This device can occasionally malfunction or freeze up.

 First, ensure that there isn’t an accumulation of ice around the ejector assembly.
 If you see ice, use warm water to thaw it out.